cloud-native-singapore/helm-workshop/code/inspector/README.md

-# Helm chart for Kelsey Hightower Inspector
+# Helm chart for Kelsey Hightower's Inspector

 This helm chart tries to show of the powerfull configuration features `values.yaml` provides to Helm Charts.